Hello, my name is Esther, and I am the owner of Chai Garden!

 That's why I created Chai Garden Shop.
 I wanted to pass this tradition onto my children, as well as to share it with others.
 Chai brings people together.
 It warms your body, warms your soul, and not only is it fused with physical health benefits, it is also therapeutic and enjoyable to prepare.

 Authentic chai is not the type of tea that you simply throw into a cup of hot water with a tea bag and steep for 2 minutes...
 I suppose you could do this if you were in a rush, but to truly tantalize your taste buds with the full fledged flavor that is chai, I invite you to savor the process.
-You don't have to, but I prefer to crush my chai with a mortar and pestle beforehand, then I scoop it into a pot, pour hot water and milk over it, add a few spoons of honey, then boil, cool, strain, and enjoy.
+You don't have to, but I like to crush my chai with a mortar and pestle before I scoop it into a pot, pour hot water and milk over it, add a few spoons of honey, then boil, cool, strain, and enjoy.
 Chai causes you to slow down and absorb life a little more.
 It's an intentional process.
 But it sure is worth your time.
-So I invite you to buy a cup of our chai, take your time to prepare the drink, then pour yourself a cup of tea, and invite a friend to enjoy it with you.
+So I invite you to buy a cup of our chai, take your time to prepare the drink, then pour yourself a cup and invite a friend to enjoy it with you!